 Whether you’re a rosé or a vodka on the rocks girl, I like to have a variety of items to offer our guests.
 I went to Trader Joe’s to grab a few bottles of champagne and wine before I started styling (see the top shelf).
 As I mentioned, we’ve got a surprisingly good selection of alcohol otherwise because we always seem to collect more when people come over.
 We also like to have a few mixers too like Pellegrino and La Croix (grapefruit flavor), straws, and my favorite Luxardo Cherries.
 Little garnishes like these along with limes and lemons take your drinks to the next level.

 Step 3: Glassware.

 Having cute cups is almost as important as the bar cart.
 There’s something so fun about stylish glassware and it makes a great gift if you’re looking for an idea to buy one of your hostess friends.
-If y’all have seen my wedding posts, you know I love the gold details so we opted for these bubbles gold rimmed glasses for $24 (set of 4).
+If y’all have seen my wedding posts, you know I love the gold details so we opted for decorative glasses.
 There are so many cute options out there though – here are a few more favorites!

 Step 4: Cocktail inspo.

 Unless you’re trying to entertain your guests by throwing it back to college frat parties, the basic alcohol + mixer combo isn’t going to cut it.
 As we age, our palettes get more refined.
 Therefore you’re going to want to have (and study) a few cocktail recipes.
 While Pinterest is a great resource, I like the option of a recipe book because it also doubles as cute decor for the bar cart.
 Here are the two (here and here) we have that are sure to make you the host with the most.